-The online application (which includes a $100 online deposit, student service preferences, and parent consent) plus two faculty/staff recommendations are due no later than 9:45 am October 21.
+The online application which includes a $150 online deposit, student service preferences, and parent consent, plus two faculty/staff recommendations was due no later than October 19.
 Once a student has submitted a completed application he will be emailed his assigned time for an interview.
 Interview times will also be posted in the Christian Service Office.
-If a student misses his interview without communicating the time conflict with Mrs. Anderson in advance, he will not move forward in the process.
-We aim to notify students just after Thanksgiving regarding their acceptance or waitlist status.
+If a student misses his interview without communicating the time conflict to Ms. Brabec in advance, he will not move forward in the process.
+We aim to notify students just prior to Christmas regarding their placement on an immersion team or waitlist status.
 Students not initially placed on a team will remain on the waiting list with the opportunity to fill an opening should one arise.

-When do the trips take place?
+When do the immersions take place?

 Does participating in an immersion fulfill my Christian Service requirement for Senior year?

 Yes!
 If you participate in an immersion, you do not need to take the “Christian Service” course Senior year.
 IMMERSIONS ARE ONLY AVAILABLE TO CURRENT JUNIORS entering their Senior year.

 YES!
 All of the immersions require reading, reflection, and attendance at monthly meetings.
 Additionally, each person who participates in an immersion commits to raise donations for the organizations with whom we partner and to help offset some trip costs.

 What is the cost of the immersions?
 Is financial assistance available?

 Immersions cost anywhere between $150 and $2600, depending on the immersion.
 This information is listed on the application.
 Partial financial aid is available for students who currently qualify for tuition assistance and are in good standing with the school.

 How many students are selected for the service immersion teams?

 Immersion groups are composed of 6-28 students, depending on the placement.